Chris4212/Encodex/README.md

 ## Current State

 - Core functions work, you can test smart mode, encoding, impact preview, cpu throttle.
+- Linux support added on a new branch 'linux-support', can be tested as well.

 ## Planned updates